U.S. safety board blames two commuter crashes on sleep disorders

 In 2014, the NTSB said the driver of a train that derailed in New York City the previous year had an undiagnosed sleep disorder.
 Four passengers were killed in that accident.

+The report also noted that all passenger railroads that operate terminals with terminating tracks, including New Jersey Transit and Long Island Rail Road, have asked to be excluded from installing positive train control, a system designed to prevent derailments or crashes caused by excessive speed, in those locations.

+The Federal Railroad Administration (FRA) has granted the requests, the report said.

-The NTSB wants the Federal Railroad Administration to require intercity passenger railroads to implement technology to stop a train before it reaches the end of the tracks and said that “bumping posts” in terminals are not adequate.
+The NTSB wants the FRA to require intercity passenger railroads to implement technology to stop a train before it reaches the end of the tracks and said that “bumping posts” in terminals are not adequate.